-When people think about real estate investing, compound interest isn’t usually a related topic.
+When people think about Toronto real estate investing, compound interest isn’t usually a related topic.
 Indeed, with interest rates being so low right now, compound interest seems like a thing of the past.
 However, real estate investors can put the concept to use in their niche even though interest rates are so low.

 The Concept of How Compound Interest Works in Real Estate Investing